NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 ```

 Enter this into the `samsungtv.applist` file and save it. the file contents are read in automatically every time the file is updated.
 The binding will check to see if the app is installed, and start polling the status every 10 seconds (or more if your refresh interval is set higher).
 Apps that are not installed are deleted from the list (internally, the file is not updated).
-If you install an app on the TV, you have to update the file with it's appID, or at least touch the file for the new app to be registered with the binding.
+If you install an app on the TV, which is not in the built in list, you have to update the file with it's appID, or at least touch the file for the new app to be registered with the binding.

-The entry for `Internet` iis important, as this is the TV web browser App. on older TV's it's `org.tizen.browser`, but this is not correct on later TV's (>2019).
+The entry for `Internet` is important, as this is the TV web browser App. on older TV's it's `org.tizen.browser`, but this is not correct on later TV's (>2019).
 This is the app used for the `url` channel, so it needs to be set correctly if you use this channel.
 `org.tizen.browser` is the internal default, and does launch the browser on all TV's, but on later TV's this is just an alias for the actual app, so the `sourceApp` channel will not be updated correctly unless the correct appID is entered here.
+The built in list has the correct current appID for the browser, but if it changes or is incorrect for your TV, you can update it here.

 You can use any name you want in this list, as long as the appID is valid.
 The binding will then allow you to launch the app using your name, the official name, or the appID.